Parmicciano/themasternetwork/docs/content/en/host-an-api-with-ssl.md

 ## Conclusion

 You can now use your api to ensure the backend of your applications.
 You can indeed use the api to make communicate a database (sql, mongodb) and a javascript site (different frameworks exist like nuxtjs, reactjs, angular). <br><br>
 You can indeed customize actions like giving rights to users like the right to write content, the right to delete content which allows you to manage your site very easily.
-Don't forget to save your api periodically on github in case your server would have a problem or in case you would need to take a bigger server if your site is very successful (and we wish you that!)
+Don't forget to save your api periodically on github in case your server would have a problem or in case you would need to take a bigger server if your site is very successful (and we wish you that!).
+We wish you a great adventure on the <a href="https://masternetwork.dev">masternetwork</a>!